-- to provide capital, equipment and facilities, - to provide expertise in performing certain manufacturing and logistical activities, - to provide funding for research and development programs, product development programs and commercialization activities, - · to provide access to raw materials, and - to support or provide sales and marketing services.
+- to provide capital, equipment and facilities, - to provide expertise in performing certain manufacturing and logistical activities, - to provide funding for research and development programs, product development programs and commercialization activities, - to provide access to raw materials, and - to support or provide sales and marketing services.

 The strategic alliance with ADM is an example of our implementation of this strategy.
 These arrangements with collaborative partners are, and will continue to be, critical to our success in manufacturing our products and selling such products profitably.
 ADM Polymer, a subsidiary of ADM, and, we anticipate, our other future collaborative partners, will be permitted by contract to terminate their agreements with us for no reason and on limited notice.
-ADM has the ability to terminate the Commercial Alliance Agreement with 30 days notice if, based upon a change in circumstances beyond the reasonable control of ADM and ADM Polymer, the projected financial return from the commercial alliance is deemed by ADM Polymer to be either too uncertain or inadequate.
-ADM also has the ability to terminate the Commercial Alliance Agreement with 90 days notice in the case of a breach by us.
+We and ADM have the ability to terminate the Commercial Alliance Agreement with 30 days notice if, based upon a change in circumstances beyond the reasonable control of the other party, the projected financial return from the commercial alliance is deemed by the other party to be either too uncertain or inadequate.
+We and ADM also have the ability to terminate the Commercial Alliance Agreement with 90 days notice in the case of a breach by the other party.
 We cannot guarantee that any of these relationships will be entered into, or if entered into, will continue.
 Failure to make or maintain these arrangements or a delay or failure in a collaborative partner's performance under any such arrangements would materially adversely affect our business and financial condition.